smartinrub/sergiomartinrubio.com/_posts/2021-09-21-behavioral-patterns.md

 ## Observer

-Observer pattern establishes a one to many relationship, so if an observable object is modified all the observers listening to changes on that object get notified.
+The <u>observer</u> pattern establishes a one to many relationship, so if an observable object is modified, all the observers listening to changes on that object get notified.

-This pattern is used to reflect changes in an object, when there are changes in another object without having these two objects coupled.
-This pattern allows you to add additional observers in the future with minimal changes.
+This pattern **is used to reflect changes in an object when there are changes in another object**, without having these two objects coupled.
+The observer pattern allows you to add additional observers in the future with minimal changes.

-If we have many observers and observables, the communication between them can become complex.
+It's important to highlight that if we have many observers and observables, the communication between them can become complex.

 An Observable object needs to be created and then, the observers subscribe to the observable.
 Each time the observable state changes, attached observers are notified .